djkaty/Il2CppInspectorPlugins/README.md

 * **StringLiterals-ROT** shows how to setup a plugin project and perform ROT decryption on all string literals
 * **Options-And-Validation** shows how to declare options, perform validation and receive option change notifications
+* **LoadPipeline** shows all of the available hooks in Il2CppInspector's load pipeline and how to use them

 ### Installing plugins